minyandafna/minyandafna.github.io/_posts/2015-07-03-friday-night-davening-copy.md

   - shabbat
   - davening
   - friday
-  - DLK
-  - Pardes
-  - learning
 ---

-Join us for a special edition of Friday night davening at Netivot Shalom to celebrate Shabbat and hear words of Torah from <a href="http://www.pardes.org.il/faculty/david-levin-kruss/">David Levin-Kruss</a> of the <a href="http://www.pardes.org.il">Pardes Institute of Jewish Studies</a>!
+Save the date for our August Friday night davening at a private home in Berkeley.
+Please email info at minyandafna dot org for the location.